rcristian/CRDTIntro/README.md

 Consistency needs formal proof - it's something that you need to 'rely on', not 'take care of it later'.
 You just can't debug 1000 threads and not live for a while on coke and pizza.

+Side story: [CFR's](https://en.wikipedia.org/wiki/C%C4%83ile_Ferate_Rom%C3%A2ne) rule #1: "if it smells like incident, stop the press! like, all of it" - but dam' its slow.

 ## CRDTs - what are they

 Specially designed data structures to achieve eventual strong consistency between replicas.